The executive for the Department of Education.

 Tony is a registered primary school teacher with a major in early childhood education.
 He holds a Bachelor of Education from the Queensland University of Technology.

-Marcus Markovic, Deputy Secretary and Chief Operating Officer for the Corporate and Enabling Services Group
+Marcus Markovic, Deputy Secretary and Chief Operating Officer, Corporate and Enabling Services Group

 Marcus Markovic is the Deputy Secretary and Chief Operating Officer for the Corporate and Enabling Services Group.